antonycc/aws-serverless-wordcount/README.md

 - [x] Then the PDF is transformed into fragments
 - [x] and the words in the sentence fragments are counted
 - [x] and the results are exported to a configured target folder
-- [ ] and the processed archive is moved to a configured bucket.
+- [ ] and the processed pdf is moved to a configured bucket.

 The descriptor contains basic metadata
 ```json